samaralharbi5/social-network-inheritance/README.md

 >>> 1
 ```

-As you can see from our previous example, a post is created without a user.
-It's an "orphan" we might say.
-By default when a post is created it's user attribute is `None`.
+As you can see from our previous example, a post is created without any user.
+One might say it's an "orphan".
+So when a post is created it's user attribute is equal to `None`.
 But once we add that post to a user using `add_post()`, the post's user attribute should be updated, and the post should be added to the user's list of posts.

 ## Following users